meteor-toolkit/s2_rut_python/docs/content/user/quickstart.rst

 -------------------------

 Pixels where reflectance equals zero are masked to ``NaN`` in the reflectance band before return.
-Uncertainty arrays are already masked consistently during creation.
+Uncertainty arrays are masked consistently during creation.

 Example Script
 --------------